POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Loading a `PSyGrid` object
 --------------------------

-You can load an existing h5 file (e.g. "myPSyGrid.h5") into a `PSyGrid` object by
+You can load an existing h5 file (e.g. "myPSyGrid.h5") into a :samp:`PSyGrid`
+object by

 .. code-block:: python

     mygrid.load(filepath="myPSyGrid.h5")

-It is more convenient to load the file directly when initializing the `PSyGrid` object
+It is more convenient to load the file directly when initializing the :samp:`PSyGrid` object

 .. code-block:: python